tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 *What do I want to be?*

-These days I call myself a consultant - and the label is mostly comfortable - but it wasn't always that way and I've deliberately created this identity for myself.
-Let's dive in:
+These days I call myself a consultant.
+But I've been doing this 4.5 years and it's only recently that I feel comfortable really embracing that label.
+In this post I'm going to walk through how labels can help you charge more, where the angst comes from and how to deal with "the question" as an independent...

 ## Tend to your labels as you grow